TobiasGrether/NPC-System/README.md

 # BattleMC-BattleNPCs
-# Please do not use this system as yours.
-It's mine, I have invested time into it and I just rely on the hope that you grant that a good value
+### Please do not change author / namespaces.
+I have invested quite some time to create this system, so please leave that as some kind of credits to me for my work